 ToggleWhat is tax residency?

-Tax residency is the legal status that determines in which country a person or company is obliged to pay taxes on its income and assets.
-It is defined according to factors such as the number of days you spend in a country, the location of your centre of economic interests or your usual domicile.
+Tax residency is the legal status that determines in which country a person or company is required to pay taxes on their income and assets.
+It is defined based on factors such as the number of days spent in a country, the location of the center of economic interests, or the individual’s habitual residence.

-Being a tax resident in a country implies that you must comply with your tax obligations, which include reporting and paying taxes.
+Being a tax resident in a country means complying with its tax obligations, including reporting and paying taxes.

-The tax residency status may change if the requirements of another country are met, which could generate tax benefits or advantages.
+Tax residency status may change if the requirements of another country are met, which can lead to potential tax benefits or advantages.

 What types of residence permits are available in Andorra?

-Before diving deep into the requirements to obtain tax residence in Andorra, we must differentiate two concepts that are often confused: administrative residence and tax residence.
-The administrative residence is granted by the competent immigration authorities; on the other hand, the tax residence is not acquired in parallel but is consolidated once a series of requirements in the current tax legislation have been fulfilled.
+Administrative residency is granted by the competent immigration authorities.
+Tax residency, on the other hand, is not acquired automatically at the same time, but is established once a series of requirements set out in current tax legislation have been fulfilled.

-There are different modalities to obtain administrative residence, which we can group into active residence or passive residence.
+There are different ways to obtain administrative residency, which can be broadly divided into active residency and passive residency.

 Active residency

-The active residence includes employees and the self-employed or entrepreneurs.
+Active residency includes employees and self-employed individuals or entrepreneurs.

-This modality is similar to the figure of the self-employed in Spain.
-It is important to take into account that it is required to be the administrator of the company, to have more than 34% of its shares and to contribute to the Andorran social security.
-In short, this is the model par excellence to set up a business in Andorra.
+This model is similar to the concept of being self-employed in Spain.
+It is important to note that the applicant must act as a company director, hold more than 34% of the company’s shares, and contribute to the Andorran social security system.
+In short, this is the primary model for running a business in Andorra.

 Passive residency

-In general, since the passive residence does not contemplate any economic activity, it is usually recommended for those who are already retired and wish to manage their patrimony from Andorra, thus being able to benefit partially or totally from the advantages of being resident in this principality.
+For this type of residency, the only requirement is to reside in Andorra for at least 90 days per year.
+In general, since passive residency does not allow for economic activity, it is typically intended for individuals who are already retired and wish to manage their wealth from Andorra, thereby benefiting partially or fully from the advantages of being a resident in the principality.

-The criteria to consider someone a tax resident in Andorra are governed by the general rules of the OECD, approved in the Principality and duly reflected in the Andorran Personal Income Tax Law.
+The criteria for considering a person a tax resident in Andorra are governed by the general rules of the OECD, adopted in the Principality and duly set out in Andorra’s personal income tax (IRPF) law.

-Among the requirements we can find certain eligibility criteria and the necessary documentation to apply.
+Among the requirements, you must meet certain eligibility criteria and gather the necessary documentation for the process.

 Eligibility criteria

-The legislation establishes that a person will be considered a tax resident in Andorra if he/she fulfils the following three points.
+The law establishes that a person will be considered a tax resident in Andorra if they meet the following conditions:

-- If you reside more than 183 days in the country, taking into account that the days in which you travel to other territories are also computed.
+- You reside in the country for more than 183 days per year, taking into account that days spent traveling abroad are also included.

-- Your centre of economic interests is located in Andorra, that is to say, your main economic income comes from the principality.
+- Your center of economic interests is located in Andorra, meaning that your main source of income comes from the Principality.

 Required documentation